 Demonstrations may not block access to the venue in which another event is being held.

 Demonstrations utilizing pickets, large items, bullhorns, or other loud or amplified sound making devices are usually confined to the exterior of buildings so as not to disrupt regular and essential operation of the College or create health and safety issues.
 Demonstrations with a noise level that disrupts other authorized activities on the College campus violate College policies.
 Connection to the College's utilities (power, etc.) must be approved in advance (during the weekday) by Facilities Services.

 Distribution of materials such as leaflets may not be confrontational and must allow people to decline to receive the materials.

 Organizers must remove all items and materials at the end of the demonstration.

 Demonstrators are not allowed to use intimidating tactics or unwelcome physical contact between demonstrators, counter demonstrators, the audience, the speaker or performers, or College officials.

 The use of chalk on buildings or other structures, or within 10 feet of any door, is strictly prohibited to prevent damage to the structure and injury to anyone stopping at entrances or exits.
 Demonstrators may not mark or use trees or College structures to support or display signs, messages, materials, or equipment without prior approval of Facilities Services.

-Note: Any of these demonstration standards can be applied to any location including in and approved event space.
+Note: Any of these demonstration standards can be applied to any location including within an approved event space.